 This is especially true for the believer who understands the Creation account in Genesis, since that account reminds us that all humanity descends from the same parents, as we read in Acts:

-Consequently, we can find nothing in the Bible concerning interracial marriage, because in reality there is no such thing as "race" from God’s point of view.
-All humanity is the same, and therefore a marriage union is possible between any man and any woman, since the physical traits of the two are completely irrelevant to the question of marriage.
+Finally, we find nothing in the Bible concerning interracial marriage, because as we just explained, there is no such thing as "race" from God’s point of view.
+Therefore a marriage union is possible between any adult man and woman on earth, since our physical traits are completely irrelevant to the question of who we marry.

 (We should add that the Bible does require a believer to marry only another believer.)